tjk911/user-submitted-leaflet/README.md

 v.01
 * Added layer control with optional overlays using Leaflet providers plugin
+* Added layer control to respond to viewport
 * Tweaked styling to be responsive properly (was horribly broken earlier due to haphazard Foundation transition)
+* Added viewport 100% height as standard

 To do list/broken stuff